thijsvanloef/palworld-server-docker/README.md

 Example Usage: If set to 0 2 * * *, the backup script will run every day at 2:00 AM.

 In a Cron-Expression, you define an interval for when to run jobs.
-This image uses Supercronic for crons, see https://github.com/aptible/supercronic#crontab-format or https://crontab-generator.org
+This image uses Supercronic for crons, see [supercronic](https://github.com/aptible/supercronic#crontab-format) or [Crontab Generat](https://crontab-generator.org).

 **BACKUP_ENABLED:**